abbreviatedman/react-monorepo/05-fullstack-react/5b-react-full-stack-database/directions.md

 Test it!!

-Here is what the full `OneCharacter.js` should look like:
+Here is what the full `OneCharacter.jsx` should look like:

 ```jsx
 import { useParams, useNavigate } from "react-router-dom";